 Spoon equal amounts of the grits into the ramekins you prepared earlier.
 Bake in the preheated oven and watch the souffle rise!
 Well, souffles.

 The souffles will puff and set but will remain somewhat jiggly in their centers in about 15 minutes.
 They are ready to garnish and serve the moment you remove them from your oven.

-Add a teaspoon of cream and a handful of crumbled goat cheese to garnish, a spoonful of my Carrot Green Pesto Sauce, or some freshly snipped chives.
+Add a teaspoon of cream and a handful of crumbled goat cheese to garnish, a spoonful of pesto sauce, or some freshly snipped chives.
 My mom enjoys hers with extra cheese of choice and a small dollop of sour cream.